Understanding Thai Language-Communication in Thailand

 If you see a perplexed expression on the face of the person you are addressing, try using more straightforward English.
 Try speaking slowly, not too slowly, and without intonation.
 Above all, remain cool, calm, and collected!
 Remember, things can be lost in translation!

-Just as foreigners grapple with the pronunciation of Thai words, equally some Thai people often have trouble pronouncing English words.
-Thai people often separate consonants by inserting a vowel between them: smart becomes “semart.”
-Other times Thai people can drop a consonant: “excuse me” becomes “sku me.”
+Just as foreigners grapple with the pronunciation of Thai words, some Thai people also often have trouble pronouncing English words.
+Thai people usually separate consonants by inserting a vowel between them: wise becomes “semart.”
+Other times, Thai people can drop a consonant: “excuse me” becomes “sku me.”

-There are a few other combinations that Thai people struggle with “sandwich” becomes “senwit,” and “Matthew” becomes “Matchew.”
+There are a few other combinations that Thai people struggle with, such as “sandwich” becoming “senwit” and “Matthew” becoming “Matchew.”

-Also, learning the language will help with bargaining in shops and markets.
+Learning the language will also help with bargaining in shops and markets.
 Thailand is renowned for its bartering, and using the Thai language to barter will give you an advantage.
-Using only English in tourist areas is conceivable; nevertheless, if you go out of the tourist areas, you may find yourself amidst people who do not understand English.
+Although using only English in tourist areas is conceivable, if you go outside the tourist areas, you may find yourself amidst people who do not understand English.

 Useful Thai Language